lachlanalston/GeigerLog/README.md

 # GeigerLog

-Python Scipts that reads data from GQ Geiger Muller Counters over Serial
+Python Scipts that reads data from GQ Geiger Muller Counters over Serial using mini USB to USB A cable

 Scripts can be used push data to Home Assistant by using the "command_line" integration and adding it to your configuration.yaml file